Alaska Bulk Fuel Aggregation Study

 Alaska Infrastructure Development Symposium: Alaska Bulk Fuel Study Slides

-West Coast Alaska Bulk Fuel Storage Critical Needs Analysis: Storymap Presentation by the Alaska Energy Authority
+West Coast Alaska Bulk Fuel Storage Critical Needs Analysis: Storymap Presentation by the Alaska Energy Authority (March 2025)

 The Alaska Energy Authority Rural Energy Program created this interactive presentation to illustrate the status and needs of rural Alaska tank farms.
 While it includes some statewide data, it is focused on western Alaska as part of an effort to explore opportunities for dual use of bulk fuel facilities.
 Click here to view this Storymap.